 - The earliest in-service date (EISD) of a project is the earliest date the project can be completed.
-AEMO will take advice on the EISD for a project from relevant parties, including TNSPs and any relevant government bodies.
-AEMO will apply its own judgement and assessment to finalise the EISD for each project.
-AEMO will endeavour to consult publicly on EISDs before their application in the ISP modelling. - Actionable ISP projects are projects that require a Project Assessment Draft Report (PADR) to be completed within 24 months of the ISP publication.
-As such, a project is identified as actionable where the CBA has concluded that the project should proceed at the EISD (or EISD + 1 given the two-year cycle of the ISP), or else the project's PADR should be commenced after the following ISP has reassessed its benefits. - Future ISP projects are defined in the NER as those projects which address an identified need, form part of the ODP, and may be actionable ISP projects in the future.
-As such, a future ISP project is identified where the CBA has concluded that the project should proceed after the EISD. - Potential actionable and future ISP projects share the definitions outlined above, except these concepts appear before the determination of the ODP. - Development Paths (DPs) are defined in the NER as a set of projects (actionable projects, future projects, and development opportunities) that together address power system needs.
-For the purposes of assessing the CBA, DPs refer to a combination of ISP projects that enable development opportunities.
-DPs are not scenario-specific, as they can be imposed and modelled for more than one scenario.
-DPs are not necessarily optimal in any scenario - many DPs are generally required to be tested to determine which is optimal in any given scenario.
+AEMO will take advice on the EISD for a project from relevant parties, including extensive joint planning with TNSPs and any relevant governmentjurisdictional bodies.
+Where timelines permit, AEMO will apply its own judgement and assessment to finalise the EISD for each project.
+AEMO will endeavour to consult publicly on EISDs before their application in the ISP modelling. - Actionable ISP projects are projects that require a Project Assessment Draft Report (PADR) to be completed within 24 months of the ISP publication that identifies it as actionable. - As such, aA project that was not actionable in the previous ISP is identified as actionable where the CBA has concluded that the project should proceed at before "the EISD (or EISD -+ 2". (ilf the project's optimal timing is required at later than two or more years after the EISD (), it can be actioned in a subsequent ISP which recognising that the subsequent ISP is typically published two years later than the current assessment). - A project that was actionable in the previous ISP is identified as actionable where the CBA has concluded that the project should proceed before "an actionable window1 given the two-year cycle of the ISP), or else the project's PADR should be commenced after the following ISP has reassessed its benefits EISD + Actionable Window" (see below).